qsw-code/DB-Atlas/README.md

-# Database-Retrieval-Recommendation
+# Database Retrieval & Recommendation

-# 🌐 Access & Deployment
+# Access & Deployment

 You can follow the steps below to run the system locally from scratch, or directly visit our pre-deployed search and visualization system at:
 🔗 **[http://27.106.99.149:9300/](http://27.106.99.149:9300/)**

-# 🚀 Running Steps
+# Running Steps

 Follow the steps below to run the system from scratch：

-## 🛠️ Step 1: Download the LLM-Embedding Model
+## Step 1: Download the LLM-Embedding Model

 First, download the **qwen3-8b-emb** and place it under the `llm_model/` directory.